Skip to content

 Family-run.
 Volunteer-powered.
 Relentlessly local.

 Every trustee is a member of Jamie's family.
-No executives, no offices, no salaries - just five people who decided to turn a worst day into a national mission.
+No executives, no offices, no salaries - just the family who decided to turn a worst day into a national mission.

 Trustee